borongyuan/navigation2/nav2_smac_planner/README.md

 - Multi-model hybrid searching including Dubin and Reeds-Shepp models.
 More models may be trivially added.
 - High unit and integration test coverage, doxygen documentation.
 - Uses modern C++14 language features and individual components are easily reusable.
-- Speed optimizations: no data structure graph lookups in main loop, near-zero copy main loop, dynamically generated graph and dynamic programming-based obstacle heuristic, optional recomputation of heuristics for subsiquent planning requests of the same goal, etc.
+- Speed optimizations: no data structure graph lookups in main loop, near-zero copy main loop, dynamically generated graph and dynamic programming-based obstacle heuristic, optional recomputation of heuristics for subsequent planning requests of the same goal, etc.
 - Templated Nodes and A\* implementation to support additional robot extensions.
 - Selective re-evaluation of the obstacle heuristic per goal/map or each iteration, which can speed up subsiquent replanning 20x or more.